lucasluc4/lucasluc4/README.md

 First of all, welcome to my Github page.

 <samp>

 :computer:  I'm a Software Engineer at ViaVarejo, one of the biggest retailers in Brazil

+:house: I'm from Fortaleza, Brazil, but I've already lived in Saint-Étienne 🇫🇷, Curitiba 🇧🇷, and I'm currently living in São Paulo 🇧🇷
 </samp>